fdewez/fdewez.github.io/_pages/about.md

 Welcome !

-I am a Mathematician in optimisation, machine learning and mathematical Physics.<br /> I work as a postdoctoral researcher at [Inria](https://www.inria.f/) (centre Lille - Nord Europe) in the [MODAL Team](https://team.inria.fr/modal/).
+I am a Mathematician in optimisation, machine learning and mathematical Physics.<br />

+Since February 2019, I work as a postdoctoral researcher at [Inria](https://www.inria.f/) (centre Lille - Nord Europe) in the [MODAL Team](https://team.inria.fr/modal/).

 ### Research interest

 * Methodologies exploiting statistical and learning methods for the modelling of optimisation problems
-* Stationary phase methods with applications to the study of wave packets propagations
+* Stationary phase methods with applications to the study of the propagation of wave packets
 * Numerical methods for the decomposition of matrices depending continuously on a parameter and applications to sound source reconstruction
 * Ciphertext-only attacks for the Hill cipher